 This would be similar to the foot bridge from the Barbur Blvd Transit Center over I-5 to the West Portland Park neighborhood.

 A bridge (orange) could go over I-5, and then have a crosswalk (green) to get over to Fred Meyer and westbound Barbur Blvd, and transit connections.
-If the foot bridge crossed over Barbur Blvd, it would need to have stairs and/or elevator to get back down to street level.
+If the foot bridge also crossed over Barbur Blvd, it would need to have stairs and/or elevator to get back down to street level.
 That would be expensive!
 Other ideas?

 Neighbors would no doubt be against such a crossing out of fear of crime, etc, coming from the rail line.
 Sad.